OdysseusLarp/odysseus-backend/README.md

 And then run `docker-compose -f docker-compose-dev.yml up`.
 The initial startup will fail because the database is empty.
 Run `docker exec -it odysseus-backend sh -c "npm run db:migrate && npm run db:seed"` to apply database migrations and seeds.
 Then restart the backend container `docker restart odysseus-backend`.

+### Backend in .devcontainer (vscode)
+You can also run the backend using vscode devcontainers.
+Update/copy your .env file as above.

+Install Dev Containers extension for vscode.

+* Open new window in vscode
+* Open Folder... `odysseus-backend/db`
+* VS Code will ask do you want to `Reopen in Container` --> Click it
+* VS Code will then start up both containers and connect to both services (`database` and `backend`) and install npm packages, update the database migrations/seeds and start the services

+**NOTE:** On Windows automatic file update is not working in the container.
+You need to stop the service with CTRL+C and start it again with `npm start`

 ## Tech
 * Node v18.14.0
 * PostgreSQL 12 + PostGIS